ConradP3/MovieCreep/README.md

 - In order to mark a movie as watched:

 5. Notifications
-- Whenever another user likes or comments on one of the user’s so called “tweets”
+- Whenever a user follows another user or another user follows them, they will receive a notification in this tab
-- When clicking on a specific notification, page will go to that “tweet”
+- Notifications can be deleted whenever the user clicks the "x" on the notification

 6. Recommendations
 - Base recommendations on movies watched by users followed